top of page

 Chapter one–Danger From The Depths

-The oars scarcely made a sound as they methodically dipped into the dark blue water.
-As each smooth stroke came to an end they surged back out of the water, so clean they barely dripped.
-With each follow through the Outlaw's body surged forward and his neck muscles bulged.
-It took some doing, but they had convinced him to take them across the river in the dead of night.
-Daylight was too risky, especially now that they knew a patrol of crows was on the lookout from dawn to dusk.
-From the expression on the man's weathered face it was clear that he wasn't very happy about this late night trip.
+It took some doing, but they had convinced him to row across the river in the dead of night.
+Daylight was too risky, especially now that a patrol of crows was on the lookout from dawn to dusk.
+From the angry expression on the man's weathered face, it was evident that he was not happy about this late-night trip.
 Not that he would have told them.
 He hadn't spoken so much as a word following a short verbal exchange with Beth.
-Pauly didn't know what she said to him, but whatever it was, he did not seem pleased.
+Pauly couldn't tell what she said to him, but whatever it was, he did not seem pleased.

 They sat next to each other in the back of the small skiff, facing the ferryman.
 Exhausted by her battle with the red knight, she was asleep, head leaning on his shoulder.
 Normally this would embarrass him.
 Just then he was too tired to feel uneasy about anything.

-And besides, there was nothing normal about their situation.
+And besides, there was nothing normal about any of this.

-At this point there was no way to tell exactly how far it was to Heart's Ease Island, which loomed ahead of them, little more than a dark specter on this moonlit night.
+From this vantage point he had no way of telling how close they were to Heart's Ease Island, which loomed ahead of them, little more than a dark specter on this moonlit night.
 To their good fortune the weather could not have been any more suited for the trip.
 A calm river made for a smooth ride, and that was fine by him.
-The oarsman's stroke was so consistent that it clicked like a metronome, and without even knowing it, Pauly drifted off to sleep.
+The oarsman's stroke was so consistent that it clicked like a metronome, and without even realizing it, Pauly drifted off to sleep.

-Suddenly, something splashed in the water to his right, and then again on his left.
+Without warning, something splashed in the water to his right, and then again on his left.
 Head snapping up, he glanced over at the Outlaw.
 If something was amiss, the man's face gave no indication of it.
-Head covered by the hood of his black robe, his grouchy expression never changed.
+Head covered by the hood of his black anorak, his grouchy expression never changed.
 Pauly chided himself for over-reacting.
 Of course—we're on a river.
 Those were fish jumping.
 I must be tired.
-Having spent many evenings in his grandfather's boat in pursuit of walleye made him wonder about the fishing on this particular body of water.
+Having spent countless evenings in his grandfather's boat in pursuit of walleye made him think about the fishing on this particular body of water.
 Probably can't eat the fish here.
+No telling what Tout has done to these waters.
 Don't think I'd want to take the chance.

-It was funny really.
+In many ways, it was funny.
 Not in a "ha ha" kind of way, but in an odd or difficult way.
-Although he didn't bother keeping track of time, according to his friend Mariah he had spent years searching for his brother, Owen, hoping to free him from Mr. Tout's grip.
-And in all that time he had only seen Tout once, for less than five minutes.
-He barely knew what he looked like.
+Though he had long since given up keeping track of time, according to his friend Mariah he had spent years searching for his brother, Owen, hoping to free him from Mr. Tout's grip.
+In all that time he had only seen Tout once, for less than five minutes.
+He barely knew what the man looked like.

 Owen knew him, and so did Beth.
-And from what Pauly gathered he had done some pretty terrible things to both of them.
+And from what Pauly gathered he had done terrible things to both of them.
 Unbeknownst to him, "done" was not the proper tense to describe Toddathon Tout's dealings with his brother.
-He had no way of knowing that Owen was currently a prisoner in an underground place called Lydia, and that he had been there for several days.
+At that moment Owen was a prisoner in an underground place called Lydia and had been for several days.

-A thump against the bottom of the skiff brought his attention back to the water.
-Fish didn't usually bump into boats, but it was nighttime, and their behavior changed when the sun went down.
+A sudden thump against the skiff's bottom brought his attention back to the water.
+Fish didn't usually bump into boats, but their behavior changed when the sun went down.
 Anything was possible at night, especially one as bright as this.
 When it got dark, particularly on a calm night, the sound of jumping fish was commonplace as they surfaced to feed.

 The moon's reflection against the river created a beautiful, mirror-like effect.
 It also made it impossible to see into the water.
 Pauly thought he could make out shapes lumbering along beside them, but figured they were probably just carp.
-He pulled a flashlight out of his pocket and turned it on.
+He pulled out his flashlight and turned it on.

-What happened next nearly made him drop it into the river.
+What happened next almost caused him to drop it in the river.

+It made no difference.
 Whatever these beings were, they were after her.
-The first creature grasped her by the arm, while the second made a move toward her legs.
-They may have taken her by surprise, but she was not going to go down without a fight.
-Kicking forward, she struck one of the pale creatures in the chest.
-It was an abominable blend of human and fish, and the sight of it repulsed her.
-The attacker had not anticipated any pushback, and Beth's kick knocked it off balance.
-Pauly shoved it out of the boat and into the water.
-Something moved behind him, and his right elbow shot back, landing heavily against a second attacker.
-There were more of them now, so many that they threatened to overwhelm the boat.
-Her hands free, Beth curled her fingers and locked them together directly in front of her before quickly pulling them apart.
-A tiny flash of light surged from her hands and fizzled out, like a defective sparkler.
-She tried again and this time nothing happened, not even a flicker of light.
+The first creature grabbed an arm, while the second moved toward her legs.
+They may have caught her off guard, but she was not going to go down without a fight.
+With a hard kick forward, she struck one of the pale creatures in the chest.
+It was an abominable blend of human and fish, and it repulsed her.
+The attacker had not anticipated any pushback, and Beth's retalliation knocked it off balance.
+Pauly shoved it out of the skiff, back into the river.
+Something moved behind him, and his right elbow shot back, landing heavily against a second invader.
+Others were now joining the fracas, so many that they threatened to overwhelm the boat.
+Her hands free, Beth curled her fingers and locked them together in front of her before quickly pulling them apart.
+A tiny flash of light surged from her fingers and fizzled out, like a defective sparkler.
+She tried again and this time there was nothing, not even a flicker.

 What just happened?